Enter your email address below and subscribe to our newsletter

 Kung Pao Cauliflower

-If you’ve ever visited an Asian-fusion restaurant that focuses on plant based meals, then we’re certain that you’ve come across Kung Pao Cauliflower.
-This dish is considered as the vegetarian version of the traditional Chinese dish, Kung Pao Chicken.
-Around the world, ‘Kung pao dishes’ are known for their bold, sweet and spicy flavours.
+If you’ve ever visited an Asian-fusion restaurant that focuses on plant-based meals, then we’re certain that you’ve come across Kung Pao Cauliflower.
+This dish is considered the vegetarian version of the traditional Chinese dish, Kung Pao Chicken.
+Around the world, ‘Kung Pao dishes’ are known for their bold, sweet, and spicy flavours.

 Kung Pao Cauliflower

-This dish originated from the Sichuan province of China, and the use of cauliflower was created to maintain the dish’s signature taste and texture whilst also offering a lighter and more satisfying experience.
-Many Chinese people eat Kung pao cauliflower as a side-dish alongside their main meals.
+This dish originated from the Sichuan province of China.
+The use of cauliflower was created to maintain the dish’s signature taste and texture while also offering a lighter and more satisfying experience.
+Many Chinese people eat Kung Pao cauliflower as a side dish alongside their main meals.

-The sauce is balanced with a variety of interesting ingredients such as soy sauce, hoisin sauce, rice vinegar, sugar and dried chilies.
+The sauce is balanced with various interesting ingredients, such as soy sauce, hoisin sauce, rice vinegar, sugar, and dried chilies.
 Toasted peanuts are used to add crunch.
-If available, you can throw in a few Sichuan peppercorns which will add heat as well as floral and citrus notes.
-Coriander seeds and black peppercorns in combination can serve as an alternative to the Sichuan peppercorns.
+If available, you can throw in a few Sichuan peppercorns, which add spicy floral and citrus notes.
+Coriander seeds and black peppercorns can serve as an alternative to the Sichuan peppercorns.

 Ingredients